 *City limits expand into a neighboring state

-Can You Run a Statewide Public Arrest Record Search in State?
+Can You Run a Statewide Public Arrest Record Search in Delaware?

 The state of Delaware does not have an online directory or public portal through either the Delaware State Police or the state court system to search for arrests in the state.
 To conduct a statewide arrest record search, the individual must use VINELink as discussed above.